Weather conditions change, and these changes can impact the lives of dogs in a manner on how they respond and express themselves.

 10. The Shiba Inu should be given a limited up to an occasional bath during the cold and winter season in order to prevent the occurrence of Hypothermia on the Shiba Inu pet dog’s part.

-11. The use of a moisturizing shampoo is advised, whenever the Shiba Inu needs to take a bath during the winter season, and thus, the Shiba Inu dog owner should take full responsibility and initiative in performing such on a personal level.
+11. The use of a moisturizing shampoo is advised whenever the Shiba Inu needs to take a bath during the winter season.

 Despite the signs and symptoms that Hypothermia brings to the Shiba Inu dog breed and to all types of dog breeds, respectively, which are manifested and characterized through the following: